 Study type

-Our test of Hypothesis 1 is an experiment because we are randomly assigning treatments to study subjects we encounter.
-Our test of the alternative hypotheses are observational as we are not randomly assigning treatments to test these alternatives.
+Our test of Hypothesis 0 is an experiment due to the fact that we are randomly assigning treatments to study subjects we encounter.Our test of the alternative hypotheses are observational as we are not randomly assigning treatments to test these alternatives.

 Blinding

-For blinding, the personnel who analyze the data collected from each study population will not be aware of the treatment applied to any given individual (i.e., the second author will analyze the data collected by the first author on the Arizona subspecies, and the first author will analyze the data collected by the second author on the Louisiana subspecies).
+For blinding, the personnel who analyze the data collected from each study population will not be aware of the treatment applied to any given individual (i.e., the second author will analyze the data collected by the first author on the Q. m. nelsoni and Q. m. monsoni subspecies, and the first author will analyze the data collected by the second author on the Q. m. prosopidicola subspecies).

 Study design

-This study compares the strength of intrapopulation communication using alarm calls in three subspecies of Q. mexicanus using an independent measures experiment.
+This study compares the strength of intrapopulation communication in regards to alarm calls in three subspecies of Q. mexicanus using an independent measures experiment.
 The study also tests alternative hypotheses that explain the range expansion in Q. mexicanus subspecies based on habitat requirements and competitive release.
-We do not anticipate any need for counterbalancing of test individuals because there is no evidence to suggest that individuals should differ in their alarm calls or responsiveness to alarm calls and we will have no control over the ambient noise levels where wild individuals are encountered.
+We do not anticipate any need for counterbalancing of test individuals because there is no evidence to suggest that individuals should differ in their alarm calls or responsiveness to alarm calls.
+It’s important to note that we will have no control over the ambient noise levels where wild individuals are encountered.

 Randomization